upfrontIO/dockerfile-elasticsearch/README.md

 # Elasticsearch

-The elasticsearch setup we at Livingdocs currently use in development
+The Elasticsearch setup we at Livingdocs currently use in development

 ## Create a container and give it a name